-Native American Nations Around The World - A Genetic Sub-Polar Route
+Native American Nations Around the World's Sub-Polar Regions

 Breakthough: Native American Haplotype Found in Iceland in 2010

-- The American Journal of Physical Anthropology (A Native American lineage in Iceland) recently published an article by Ebenesersdottier et al. dealing with a newly discovered mitochondrial DNA (mtDNA) lineage: A New Subclade of mtDNA Haplogroup C1 Found in Icelanders: Evidence of Pre-Columbian Contact?
+The American Journal of Physical Anthropology (A Native American lineage in Iceland) recently published an article by Ebenesersdottier et al. dealing with a newly discovered mitochondrial DNA (mtDNA) lineage: A New Subclade of mtDNA Haplogroup C1 Found in Icelanders: Evidence of Pre-Columbian Contact?

 SUMMARY: The researchers conclude that genetic material and markers shared by Native North Americans and their counterparts in Northern Europe (Sami or Saami, etc) made their way to Iceland.
 Thsi flies int he face of supports of the Vikings-only theory of settlement there.

 Recent Altai Evidence